Terry Nichols: Oklahoma state case

 The penalty phase of the trial started on June 1, 2004.
 The same jury that determined Nichols's guilt would also determine whether he would be put to death.
-During the five-day hearing, 87 witnesses were called including victims and family members of Nichols.
+During the five-day hearing, 87 witnesses were called, including victims and family members of Nichols.
 Nichols's relatives testified that he was a loving family man.
 During the closing arguments, the prosecutor argued for the death penalty, stating that 168 people had died so that Nichols and McVeigh "could make a political statement".
 The defense argued that Nichols had been controlled by a "dominant, manipulative" McVeigh and urged jurors not to be persuaded by the "flood of tears" of the victims who testified.
 The defense also said that Nichols had "sincerely" converted to Christianity.
-After 19½ hours of deliberation over a three-day period, the jury could not reach a unanimous decision on the death penalty.
+After 19½ hours of deliberation over three days, the jury could not reach a unanimous decision on the death penalty.
 With the death penalty no longer an option, Nichols spoke publicly for the first time in the proceedings, making a lengthy statement laced with religious references to Judge Steven W. Taylor.
 Nichols also apologized for the murders and offered to write to survivors to "assist in their healing process".
-Judge Taylor called Nichols a terrorist and said "No American citizen has ever brought this kind of devastation; you are in U.S. history the No. 1 mass murderer in all of U.S. history" and sentenced Nichols to 161 consecutive life terms without the possibility of parole.
+Darlene Welch, whose niece was killed in the explosion, said she "didn't appreciate being preached to" by Nichols and that she regretted that "he won't stand before God sooner."
+Judge Taylor called Nichols a terrorist and said "No American citizen has ever brought this kind of devastation; you are in U.S. history the No. 1 mass murderer -- in all of U.S. history" and sentenced Nichols to 161 consecutive life terms without the possibility of parole.
 Nichols was returned to the federal prison in Colorado.

-Darlene Welch, whose niece was killed in the explosion, said she "didn't appreciate being preached to" by Nichols and that she regretted that "he won't stand before God sooner."

 Post-conviction

 Additional explosives

-Acting on a tip from reputed mobster Greg Scarpa, Jr. (son of mobster Greg Scarpa, Sr.), a fellow inmate of Nichols, the FBI searched the crawl space of Nichols's former home in Kansas, 10 years after the bombing.
+Acting on a tip from reputed mobster Greg Scarpa Jr. (son of mobster Greg Scarpa Sr.), a fellow inmate of Nichols, the FBI searched the crawl space of Nichols's former home in Kansas ten years after the bombing.
 They found explosives in boxes, wrapped in plastic, buried under a foot of rock.
 The tipster had indicated that the explosives were buried before the attack.